Jon Cooper shuts down reporters’ annoying question

 The original trophy consisted only of a cup—the top portion of the trophy as we know it today.
 Currently, the Stanley Cup stands 35.25 inches (89.5 cm) tall and weighs 34.5 lbs (15.6 kg).

-The coach with the most cup wins is Scotty Bowman with nine wins: five with Montreal Canadiens, three with Detroit Red Wings and one with Pittsburgh Penguins.
+As for coaches, the coach with the most cup wins is Scotty Bowman with nine wins: five with Montreal Canadiens, three with Detroit Red Wings and one with Pittsburgh Penguins.

 Currently, the Toronto Maple Leafs have the longest Cup drought, having not won the trophy since 1967.

-A total of 27 teams have won the Cup throughout history.
+Overall, a total of 27 teams have won the Cup throughout history.

 Every player on the winning team gets to spend a day with the Cup, and most of the time, they take it back to their hometowns to celebrate.